michih57/scala-coding-challenge/README.md

 Your API should respond to such a request by providing a list of results, where each result contains the product id (`asin`) and the average rating.

-When working with the [test data](/resources/video_game_reviews_example.json) a request like the one above should be answered like that (order is irrelevant):
+When working with the [test data](/resources/video_game_reviews_example.json) a request like the one above should be answered like that:

 ```json
 [